 There are a couple different ways to flavor ganache as well: for spices, tea and other aromatics, you'll want to steep those in the cream first.
 If you're going that route, your first step will be to gently heat your cream with the flavoring, then let it sit for 10 to 20 minutes (depending on what you're using and how strong you want the flavor to be).
 Then strain the cream and proceed.
 If you're adding something, just mix it in after the ganache has come together.
 Do keep in mind that you want to add liquids slowly and a little bit at a time—too much extra liquid, and you risk "breaking" the ganache.

-After following the steps in this slideshow, it's up to you.
+After following the steps below, it's up to you.
 You can let the balls of ganache set in the fridge and roll them in cocoa powder for a simple but elegant presentation.
 Or you can temper some chocolate and dip them in that: place a little tempered chocolate in the palm of your hand and roll each chilled ganache ball in it before placing it on another piece of clean wax paper to set.

 If you want to get really fancy you can roll it in cocoa powder after it's been dipped in chocolate; and then wow all your friends with your beautiful classic French-style truffles.